Visit us

 Chinks/chaps or rainpants (optional).
 We may occasionally have a brief afternoon storm.

-Warm winter hat for mornings & evenings & sleeping.
+Warm winter hat for mornings & evenings & sleeping (especially June and September)

 Sunglasses